bigbadcon/bbc-11ty/README.md

 TODO: update README
 TODO: add 404 page
-TODO: make mobile nav better
-TODO: add svg icons for links.
-Use 11ty filter and node script to build the sprite
+TODO: add excerpt for blog and convert date to readable
-TODO: hook up Forestry
-TODO: create favicon
-TODO: change bullet color for prose
+TODO: add pagination to blog page
+TODO: QA image links in blog posts
+TODO: Either remap blog posts permalinks to base or do a redirect to blog or don't care

 The nifty thing about this [Tailwind "JIT"](https://github.com/tailwindlabs/tailwindcss-jit) starter for Eleventy is that you can see your changes take effect while you type into your templates, making it much easier to ask yourself, "How would it look if I changed `mx-2` to `mx-4`?" when you're totally new to Tailwind and can't imagine it all from memory.